Ask a doctor about a prescription for SERETIDE 25 micrograms/250 micrograms INHALATION, PRESSURED INHALER SUSPENSION

 Seretide is not recommended for use in children under 4 years of age.

-Your symptoms may be well controlled using Seretide twice a day.
-If so, your doctor may decide to reduce your dose to once a day.
-The dose may change to:
+Your symptoms may be well-controlled using Seretide twice a day.
+If this is the case, your doctor may decide to reduce your dose to once a day.
+The dose may be changed to:

-It is very important that you follow your doctor's instructions on how many applications and how often you should administer them.
+It is very important that you follow your doctor's instructions about how many inhalations to take and how often to take them.

 Instructions for use